Financial and Property Managers

 Catherine H. McCarthy

 Catherine McCarthy joined Ohana in 2009, bringing valuable experience in property management, real estate and accounting.
 In her property management roles, she has been responsible for collection of and accounting for rents, inspection of units for tenant compliance, leasing of vacant units, coordination of maintenance and repairs, on-site management of a complex, accounts payable for multiple properties, and monthly financial reporting.
 She has been licensed as a real estate agent as well.
 Catherine's accounting experience ranges from simple bookkeeping duties to tax reporting and preparation of financial reports.
+Catherine has primary responsibility for all client property.

 Catherine has a Bachelor's Degree in Law and Justice, with a Minor in Psychology.
 She completed the GAAP of Government Accounting seminar in 1992, and the Fundamentals of Assessor's Office course in 1991.

-Drew G. Hilen
+Andrew G. Hilen

-Assistant Property and Financial Manager
+Assistant Property Manager and bookkeeper

 Drew started with Ohana in 2017 and brings with him knowledge and experience from the banking industry, as well as, expertise in property and financial transactions gained through a family enterprise.
 His background includes conservation research for municipal government, hospitality and family business ownership and management, as well as, outdoor education and recreation.
 He has worked for REI, Patagonia, Seattle City Light, as well as Outward Bound.
 When not at work he is either at home with his wife and three boys, or planning his next outdoor adventure.
+Drew assists with management of client property, in particular with personal possessions and vehicle.
+He also assists with our accounting department functions when not engaged on property matters.

 Drew earned a BA in Anthropology from Franklin and Marshall College and an MA in Policy Studies from University of Washington, Bothell.
-At Ohana, Drew’s duties include client financial management, and assisting with property management and accounting.